keymanapp/keyman/core/src/ldml/C9134_ldml_markers.md

 ### Other sections

 - `string value='\m{…}'` will simply store `\m{…}`, for application when expanded as with other variables.
-- Other emitters, such as `key`, `transform` will include the string `U+FFFF U+EXXX` where XXX corresponds to the marker's number.
+- Other emitters, such as `key`, `transform` will include the string `U+FFFF U+XXXX` where XXXX corresponds to the marker's 1-based number.
-- Transforms will need to match against the marker or markers desired, so may need to emit sequences such as `(?:\uFFFF\uE123)` meaning a match to marker #0x123
+- Transforms will need to match against the marker or markers desired, so may need to emit sequences such as `(?:\uFFFF\u0123)` meaning a match to marker #0x0123
-- matching `\m{.}` may need to expand to `(?:\uFFFF[\uE000-\uEFFE])`
+- matching `\m{.}` may then expand to `(?:\uFFFF.)`

 ## Binary (.kmx plus)

 - The `vars.markers` is a pointer into the `list` section with a list (binary order) of the marker names
-- Other strings will be in `U+FFFF U+E123` form etc. as if it was in the original text stream as such.
+- Other strings will be in `U+FFFF U+0123` form etc. as if it was in the original text stream as such.

 ## Implementation (core)

-- Core needs to recognize `U+FFFF …` sequences and convert them to markers in the context stream.
+- Core needs to recognize `U+FFFF …` sequences and convert them to markers in the context stream, with `state->context().push_marker(marker_number)`
 - For normal processing, Core does _not_ need to correlate the marker _number_ with a marker _id_, although this would be helpful for a debugging or tracing facility.
-I.e. `U+FFFF U+E123` corresponding to entry 0x123 in the `vars.markers` -> `list` table.
+I.e. `U+FFFF U+0123` corresponding to entry 0x0123 in the `vars.markers` -> `list` table.
 - Core needs to remove `U+FFFF …` sequences before they are passed to the OS.

+- Transform processing needs to recognize these markers in the context stream and pass them to the transforms appropriately.
+- User-defined backspace processing `<transform type="backspace"/> may specifically operate on backspaces in the context stream, just as with other transform processing.
-- The default backspace processing needs to ignore `U+FFFF …` markers as it is deleting.
+- The default backspace processing needs to recognize these markers in the context stream and remove them as appropriate.

 [tr35-keyboards-markers]: https://github.com/unicode-org/cldr/blob/keyboard-preview/docs/ldml/tr35-keyboards.md#markers